🎁 Free 1 oz Mycorrhizae with Any $50 Tulip Bulb Purchase!

 BEFORE YOU GET STARTED: FELICIA'S TIPS FOR BARE ROOT ROSE PLANTING

 TIP ONE: Dig the planting hole big enough to fit the root zone.
-Don’t worry about a specific depth or width—the classic recommendation is two-feet deep by two-feet wide—but my best advice is to dig a planting hole big enough to the depth of the bare root rose’s roots.
+Don’t worry about a specific depth or width—the classic recommendation is two-feet deep by two-feet wide—but my best advice is to dig a planting hole big enough to the depth of the bare root roses' roots.

 TIP TWO: Don’t throw in everything but the kitchen sink into the planting hole.
 Please, I beg of you, leave the hole alone!
 A quick search on the internet will give you so many recommendations—from bone and blood meal to fertilizers, and eggshells—that might make your head spin.
-If you add all of these “garnishes,” it’s like giving your roses a Long Island Iced Tea and the hangover to go with it.
+If you add all of these “garnishes”, it’s like giving your roses a Long Island Iced Tea and the hangover to go with it.
 The plant won’t know what to do with the concoction.
 The foliage may yellow, the growth could be stunted, and the plant may even die.
 It turns out that adding the kitchen sink to your planting hole can actually hurt the soil and the rose, preventing the good guys like mycorrhizae from aiding root growth.
-I've found this to be true from my own research trails at my farm but don't just take my word for it, for more information on the bone meal, amendments and why you should leave them on the store shelf read this wonderful paper by Dr. Linda Chalker-Scott titled, “The Myth of Phosphate, Part II - Roses need phosphate fertilizer for root and flower growth.”
+I've found this to be true from my own research trails at my farm, but don't just take my word for it.
+For more information on the bone meal, amendments, and why you should leave them on the store shelf read this wonderful paper by Dr. Linda Chalker-Scott titled, “The Myth of Phosphate, Part II - Roses need phosphate fertilizer for root and flower growth.”

 TIP THREE: If you have time, get a soil test and use the results to determine how to amend the soil in your entire bed prior to planting.
 My favorite soil test is Soil Test Kit.
-This will ensure if you do need to add fertilizer or other materials you can do so at the right rate and not give your roses a hangover.
+This will ensure if you do need to add fertilizer or other materials, you can do so at the right rate and not give your roses a hangover.
 I don't throw anything extra in my soil without a yearly soil test.
 If you don’t have time to get a soil test or fully prepare a planting bed with compost and amendments prior to planting your bare root rose, that’s okay.
 Be sure to remove any weeds prior to planting, and rake away old debris or leaves from the planting area that could harbor diseases and insects.
 Dig your hole, plant your rose, and you’re good to go.
 Just get your rose in the ground.
 That’s the most important thing you can do to get it off to a good start.

 Gloves, clippers and two bare root roses.